 Please dress as you feel comfortable.
 Our congregation attends dressed in anything from casual to dressed-up.
 Take your pick!

 What happens to my children during the service?

+We are pleased to be a Children and Youth friendly church.
 Children are welcomed at services, and there are activities available for their use during the service.
 Except for All Age Services, after a short time in church, children may leave to go to our Sunday Club where they engage in age appropriate songs, prayers, Bible stories and activities with our Children’s and Family Worker, Sandy.
 Parents are welcome to accompany their children.
 All our leaders have been DBS-checked.
 We have a full safeguarding policy in place, and review this regularly.

 Do I have to give money to the collection?